kamailio/kamailio-wiki/docs/features/new-in-5.4.x.md

     modules
 -   add core support for xavi and xavu PVs
 -   add core support to assign names to listen sockets
--   KEMI suport for ARRAY and DICT types
+-   KEMI support for ARRAY and DICT types
 -   implementation for executing route blocks on send out events moved to onsend.c